ewaldmire/ascender/docs/fact_cache.md

-# Ascender as an Ansible Fact Cache
+# climber as an Ansible Fact Cache

-Ascender can store and retrieve per-host facts via an Ansible Fact Cache Plugin.
+climber can store and retrieve per-host facts via an Ansible Fact Cache Plugin.
 This behavior is configurable on a per-job-template basis.
-When enabled, Ascender will serve fact requests for all Hosts in an Inventory related to the Job running.
+When enabled, climber will serve fact requests for all Hosts in an Inventory related to the Job running.
 This allows users to use Job Templates with `--limit` while still having access to the entire Inventory of Host facts.

-## Ascender Fact Cache Implementation Details
+## climber Fact Cache Implementation Details
-### Ascender Injection
+### climber Injection
-In order to understand the behavior of Ascender as a fact cache, you will need to understand how fact caching is achieved in Ascender.
-When a Job launches with `use_fact_cache=True`, Ascender will write all `ansible_facts` associated with each Host in the associated Inventory as JSON files on the local file system (one JSON file per host).
+In order to understand the behavior of climber as a fact cache, you will need to understand how fact caching is achieved in climber.
+When a Job launches with `use_fact_cache=True`, climber will write all `ansible_facts` associated with each Host in the associated Inventory as JSON files on the local file system (one JSON file per host).
 Jobs invoked with `use_fact_cache=False` will not write `ansible_facts` files.